There are several good reasons to memorize Bible verses, directly and positively impacting our daily lives.

 Even Jesus used Bible verses when resisting Satan’s temptations in the Wilderness.

-The Bible Gives Us Deep Insight into Our Lives
+When We Memorize Bible Verses it Gives Us Deep Insight into Our Lives

 The more we memorize Bible verses, the deeper understanding we have of ourselves.